fenago/deep-learning-essentials/Lab_3.md

 developing data science and machine learning applications.
-In this lab, you will learn how to use TensorBoard to visualize TensorFlow graphs and operations, TensorFlow Hub to access a community of users (a great source of pre-trained models), and Google Colab, which is a collaborative environment for developing code with others.
+In this lab, you will learn how to use TensorBoard to visualize TensorFlow graphs and operations, TensorFlow Hub to access a community of users (a great source of pre-trained models) which is a collaborative environment for developing code with others.
 You will use these tools to accelerate development by maximizing computational resources, transferring knowledge from pre-trained models, and visualizing all aspects of the model-building process.

-**Note:** You can run all the notebooks in your lab environment.
-You can try running the lab in Google Colab optionally.

 TensorBoard